Personality, Interests & Values

 Free On-line Career Assessment Resources

-Login to your student Recruit Guelph account and click on “Career” on the left hand side bar and then click on “Resources” to access specific login information fo the following FREE on-line career assessmenet resources.
+Login to your Experience Guelph account and click on “Career” on the left hand side bar and then click on “Resources” to access specific login information for the following FREE on-line career assessmenet resources.

 Fee for Service Assessments